Mprabhu26/turtlebot_vrc/README.md

 ### Groq API Key

-A free API key is recommended for enhanced transcription (Groq Whisper) and intelligent NLU (Groq LLaMA).
-Without it, the system falls back to local faster-whisper and regex-based NLU.
+A free API key is required for cloud Whisper transcription and LLaMA NLU.
+Without it, the system falls back to local `faster-whisper` + regex NLU (fully functional for standard commands).

 Get one at [console.groq.com](https://console.groq.com).

 > **Note:** The Groq free tier allows ~30 requests/minute.
-The system minimises API calls — local NLU handles standard commands without any API usage, and Groq is only called for unclear or accented speech.
+The dual-layer design means Layer 1 handles ~85% of commands with zero API calls — only ambiguous or accent-distorted inputs reach Groq LLaMA, extending free-tier operation from ~4 minutes (full-cloud) to ~26 minutes.

 ---